jtsteinbach/sandbox/README.md

 Shows or sets how saves are attributed, stored in `~/.config/sandbox/profile.json` (`SB_HOME` overrides the location; `SB_NAME`/`SB_EMAIL` override per command).
 Attribution, not authentication (Section 9).

+Under `sudo`, `HOME` belongs to root, so sandbox resolves the profile from the invoking account (`SUDO_UID`) instead — otherwise every `sudo sb export` would be sealed by `root` while your ordinary saves carried your name.
+The last-resort fallback is `SUDO_USER` before the process's own username, and `sudo sb who <name>` chowns the profile back to you so you can still update it without sudo.

 ### `sb durability [full|normal]`

 Shows or sets crash durability. `full` (default): the newest committed transaction survives power loss. `normal`: faster, still crash-safe, but may lose the most recent commit on power loss.
 Journaled.